douglaspholmes/dougholmesmusic.github.io/discography/_posts/2021-01-29-mono-no-aware.markdown

 ---
 layout: post
 title: Mono No Aware
 description: A pandemic project of indie folk songs reflecting on middle age.
-Recorded to tape on an 8-track reel-to-reel in Boston, this collection of songs tries to capture the feeling of recognizing that one day you may feel nostalgic for this moment.
+Recorded to tape on an 8-track reel-to-reel in Boston.
 image: assets/img/monoNoAware-cover.png
 type: LP
 artists: doug holmes